Alchemy: An Index of Possibilities: Background

-Sylvian was approached by a TV company 1984 to make a documentary about himself.
-"The idea didn’t appeal to me particularly but I was extremely short of money", he said 1984.
+Sylvian was approached by a TV company in 1984 to make a documentary about himself.
+"The idea didn’t appeal to me particularly but I was extremely short of money", he said in 1984.
 So he did it, but “stretched the idea” to include sections of music and imagery.

 It was all made in a rush, but Sylvian liked one part, which became “Steel Cathedrals”: images of industrial buildings around Tokyo, shimmering and heaving with life, accompanied by a Sylvian/Sakamoto improvisation and all done in 48 hours.

 So he brought that back to London with him and began reworking the music.

 He wanted to release it as a video, but felt he should record some more music to give Virgin the possibility of releasing an LP.
 That led to “Words With The Shaman” – originally one long work but cut into three because it had "begun to over-reach itself … it sounded too much of a grand statement."

 “Words With the Shaman”, meanwhile, surfaced as an EP, and a cassette, ”Alchemy – An Index of Possibilities”, was released containing the music from both that and the video.